-Signed in May 2018, Executive Order (EO) 13834, Efficient Federal Operations, replaced EO 13693, Planning for Federal Sustainability in the Next Decade, which established sustainability goals for federal agencies.
-However, implementation instructions for EO 13834 were not issued during 2018.
-The Laboratory continues to follow the guidance, recommendations, plans, and numerical targets set forth in EO 13693.
-One of the overarching goals of EO 13693 is for federal agencies to establish agency-wide greenhouse gas (GHG) reduction targets for their combined Scope 1 and 2 greenhouse gas emissions and for their Scope 3 greenhouse gas emissions (see Appendix A for definitions).
+Signed in May 2018, Executive Order (EO)

+13834, Efficient Federal Operations, replaced EO 13693, Planning for Federal Sustainability in the Next Decade, which established sustainability goals for federal agencies.
+Since implementation instructions for EO 13834 were not released until April 2019, the Laboratory continued to follow the guidance, recommendations, plans, and numerical targets set forth in EO 13693 in 2019.

+One of the overarching goals of EO 13693 is for federal agencies to establish agency-wide greenhouse gas (GHG) reduction targets for their combined Scope 1 and 2 GHG emissions and for their Scope 3 GHG emissions (see Appendix A for definitions).
 DOE has set the following GHG emission reduction goals for fiscal year (FY) 2025: reduce Scope 1 and 2 GHG emissions by 50 percent relative to their FY 2008 baseline and reduce Scope 3 GHG emissions by 25 percent relative to their FY 2008 baseline.
-BNL includes these same goals in its annual Site Sustainability Plan (SSP), which is submitted to DOE in December of each year (BNL 2018).
+BNL includes these same goals in its annual Site Sustainability Plan (SSP), which is submitted to DOE in December of each year (BNL 2019).
 BNL's SSP identifies several actions that have or will be taken to help the Laboratory progress towards meeting the Scope 1 and 2 GHG emissions reduction goal.

 In November 2011, the Long Island Solar Farm (LISF), a large array of more than 164,000 solar photovoltaic panels constructed on the BNL site, began producing solar power.
 The LISF was estimated to deliver an annual average of 44 million kilowatt-hours (kWh) per year of solar energy into the local utility grid over a 20-year period.
-To date, it has exceeded the estimate every year; in 2018, the LISF provided 46.6 million kilowatt-hours
+To date, it has exceeded the estimate every year; in 2019, the LISF provided 50.6 million kilowatt-hours of solar energy to Long Island.
+This equates to 33,828 metric tons CO2 equivalents (MtCO2e) GHG offset or reduction.
+Even though the power from the LISF is purchased by the local utility, the Laboratory receives GHG reduction credits by purchasing an equivalent amount of Renewable Energy Credits (RECs) each year.
+In March 2011, BNL began receiving 15 megawatts per hour of hydropower from the New York Power Authority.
+In 2019, BNL consumed 118,847 megawatts of hydropower, providing a net combined GHG reduction of 97,629 MtCO2e from the LISF and